kuhyeon11/kuhyeon11.github.io/_posts/2024-08-27-ghost_restaurant.md

 ```
 <br />

-### Caculate time of ds
+### Caculating time of ds
-- For making race condition, it is a timing.
+- To create a race condition, timing is crucial.
-- Between insert first food and second food, race condition part must operated.
+- The race condition must occur between inserting the first and second food items.
 - So, I check that part's time, and if it is X seconds, I use X/2 seconds.
 <br />